pixelalbatross/accordion-block/README.md

 > The accordion block lets users show and hide sections of content on a page.

-## Overview
+## Description

+Accessible, and progressively enhanced accordion block for the WordPress block editor.

-This block has no styles other than the essentials for toggling the visibility of accordion sections and working without JavaScript support.
+No styling is provided other than the essentials for toggling the visibility of accordion sections and working without JavaScript.

-It was heavily inspired on the accordion patterns recommended by the [WAI](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) and the [GOV.UK Design System team](https://design-system.service.gov.uk/components/accordion/).
+It was heavily inspired on the accordion patterns recommended by the [W3C Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/) and the [GOV.UK Design System team](https://design-system.service.gov.uk/components/accordion/).

 The icons are from [Themify Icons](https://themify.me/themify-icons).

 ## Requirements